MonishKrishna2009/Apatite-Bot/readme.md

 ## ✨ Features
+> [!CAUTION]
+> Most of the documentation is AI-generated.
+While it has been reviewed by a human, some errors may still be present.
+If you notice any, please open an issue or submit a pull request.

 - 👥 **LFP / LFT System** ✅
   - **Multi-game Support**: Valorant, CS2, League of Legends (easily extensible)